 If you have tight hamstrings like I do, what can you do to alleviate the pain and loosen your back up without making it worse?

-For me, I lie on the ground against a wall and stretchOpens in a new tab. each leg one at a time.
+For me, I lie on the ground against a wall and stretch each leg one at a time.
 I found this stretch really helps me and I can immediately feel my back loosening up.
 I need to do the exercise repeatedly and it usually takes a day or two before my back feels better completely.

-Alternatively you can lie with both legsOpens in a new tab. up the wall at the same time.
+Alternatively you can lie with both legs up the wall at the same time.
 I’ve done this one too and it works for me as well.

 So I started to get my back pain under control although it did still flare up from time to time seemingly without warning.
 It wasn’t until we moved homes and bought a new bed that I really figured out how to “deal” with my bad back and it didn’t involve any work on my part.